Skip to main content

 Biographical / Historical

 Mr. Pope was elected to the Texas legislature in 1916.
 In 1924, he resigned from the legislature to launch an unsuccessful bid for governor.
 He was re-elected to the Texas House of Representatives in 1928 and held that position until 1940.
 An influential member of the legislature, Mr. Pope was affectionately called "Uncle Elmer" by family, friends, and colleagues.
-During his twenty-two years in the Texas House, Mr. Pope was credited with having introduced more bills than any other representative or senator of his time.
+During his 22 years in the Texas House, Mr. Pope was credited with having introduced more bills than any other representative or senator of his time.
 In 1917, he sponsored a bill calling for remission of ad valorem taxes to help finance the building of the seawall for Corpus Christi.
 In 1919, he sponsored a similar bill to help finance the construction of the Port of Corpus Christi, in addition to donating land where the first turning basin was dug.
 Mr. Pope introduced bills which provided for the construction of a highway to the Rio Grande Valley, and the purchase of 90,000 acres of land on Padre Island for use as public parks.

 In 1917, Mr. Pope purchased the Corpus Christi Democrat and changed the paper's name to the Corpus Christi Times.
 He sold the Times in 1928 to finance the construction of the ten story Medical Professional Building, a sign of modern architecture for Corpus Christi.
 As a land agent, he was involved in numerous land development projects throughout the city.
 He was instrumental in the establishment of Texas A&I University in Kingsville.
 Mr. Pope likewise worked on the building of a causeway to Padre Island, along with various bayfront improvement projects in Corpus Christi.